DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 See the example project's [HtmlEncoding/General.aspx.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/HtmlEncoding/General.aspx.cs) file.

-To insert user input into a JavaScript block, you need to prepare the string using the `HttpUtility.JavaScriptStringEncode`:
+Before you insert user input into a JavaScript block, you need to use the `HttpUtility.JavaScriptStringEncode` method to prepare the string:

 ```html
 <script>